042. Clippy, The F*cking Clown

 And I needed that because for the next five years of college recruiting trips, I would have to answer snarky questions about Clippy from college students.
 The deepest pit in my stomach came when I was in New York on a trip at a low point in the Microsoft versus DOJ trial.
 I turned on the hotel television for some Late Night with Conan O'Brien and his opening monologue took a swipe at Microsoft, “Come on Bill, Microsoft got off easy compared to what the Government did to Clippy, that annoying paperclip icon that pops up in Microsoft Word” [emphasis added] followed by a gruesome violent act perpetrated against poor Clippy.
 That hurt.
 A lot.
 The cheers from the studio audience hurt even more.
 I was totally signed up for the risk and reviews but being mocked on my favorite late-night show.
 Ouch.

 Then one campus season, perhaps in 2002 or 2003, those snarky comments turned into an expressed love of Clippy and comments like “I remember Clippy on my mom’s computer at work” or “I miss the Dog”.
 That was amazing.
 Only that was outdone when about a decade later, Clippy transitioned from nostalgia to a high-tech feature that was somehow ahead of its time.
-I wish I could say that was the case, but it was simply an idea.
-The implementation was decidedly 1997.
+I wish I could say that was the case, but it was simply an idea, not an unreasonable one and not one with a particularly bad execution.
+The implementation, however, was decidedly 1997.

 On to 043.
 DIM Outlook